 Luke Skywalker wishes to get away from his dusty planet Tatooine to join the academy and become a pilot.

-So the wish is emotionally relevant in that it helps the audience to latch onto the character and is conducive to empathy with that character.
+So the wish is structurally relevant, because it is “planted” early in the story, and becomes relevant later in the story.
+The wish is emotionally relevant in that it helps the audience to latch onto the character and is conducive to empathy with that character.
 We understand characters better when we are shown their yearnings.

 Dramaturgically speaking, it is not absolutely and strictly necessary that the main character has a wish.
-Many stories manage very well without, using the want to provide motivation.
+Many stories manage very well without.
+A want, however, is needed to provide motivation.

-It is important to understand that the wish is structurally relevant.
+So the wish is structurally relevant.
 If a character has a wish, this must be made clear to the audience as early as possible, shortly after the narrative introduces the character.
+The wish becomes an essential part of the audience’ understanding of that character.
 Furthermore, if a character has a wish, the story must show what happens with it.
 Is the wish fulfilled by the end of the story or not?